Sept 24

 AI agents function like humans.
 They mirror how humans operate through a dynamic system.

+An AI agent has three core layers that work together: a reasoning engine, a set of tools, and a framework that connects them.
 Imagine an AI agent as a human with a mind, hands-legs, and a body to understand how AI agents work.

 For instance, when resolving a service request, the LLM analyzes the user inputs to understand and decide which specialized tool to call to fulfill that function.

-The hands and legs – The tools
+The tools - the hands and legs

 For example, when a user reports an issue, the AI agent decides which tools to use.
 The framework facilitates the connection to optimize the response time and accuracy.